tech4Ly/codebook/README.md

 No remote calls for spellchecking or analytics.
 Once dictionaries are cached, Codebook needs to be usable offline.
 Codebook will never send the contents of files to a remote server.

-### Low noise/High signal
+### Don't be annoying

-Codebook should only highlight words that users have control over.
+Codebook should have high signal and low noise.
+It should only highlight words that users have control over.
 For example, a misspelled word in an imported function should not be highlighted as the user can't do anything about it.

 ### Efficient

 All features will be weighed against their impact on CPU and memory impact.
-Codebook should be fast on even low-end hardware to spellcheck on every keystroke.
+Codebook should be fast enough to spellcheck on every keystroke on even low-end hardware.

 ## Features